Skip to Content

 What Is Turkey Stock (or Turkey Broth)?

-• Use it to make turkey carcass soup, cook rice or quinoa with it, in our turkey stew, or sip it as a nourishing drink.
+You can use this broth as a base for almost any homemade soup or stew recipe.
+Use it to make my delicious leftover turkey carcass soup, cook your rice or quinoa with it (it creates so much more flavor), add to my turkey stew recipe, or even sip it alone as a nourishing drink.

 Recipe Ingredients